-Hotjar reviews 2019: what 120+ real user reviews say about Hotjar
+Hotjar reviews: what 120+ real user reviews say about Hotjar

 Reading reviews from real, verified customers is one of the best ways to get an understanding of whether a tool is right for you or not.

-In July 2019, we collected and looked at 128 in-depth 2019 Hotjar reviews from trusted third-party sources—97 from Capterra, 20 from G2, and 11 from Trust Radius—to see what our customers think of our service and how they use our tools on their websites.
+In the summer of 2019, we collected and looked at 128 in-depth Hotjar reviews from the same year from trusted third-party sources—97 from Capterra, 20 from G2, and 11 from Trust Radius—to see what our customers think of our service and how they use our tools on their websites.